abhinavsriram/intern-helper/README.md

 each named by the role they represent

 #### Frontend
-- approx. 4000 lines of code split across 24 files
+- built using React and contains approx. 4000 lines of code split across 24 files
 - in the components directory, all files are React functional components - these components are designed to be extensible and reusable
 - in the screens directory, all files are React class components - these are less